rmaia/pavo/cran-comments.md

 0 errors | 0 warnings | 2 note

-Apologies for the rapid resubmission time.
+Apologies for the rapid resubmission.
 This is mainly to avoid archival given the upcoming archiving of a dependency (alphashape3D), which we have moved to Suggests and now use conditionally.

 Found the following (possibly) invalid URLs:
   URL: https://doi.org/10.1515/znc-1993-1-218